hautonjt/hautonjt.github.io/pipeline2.md

 # Configure OpenSearch

-Now that everything is deployed, we can now visualize it in OpenSearch.
+Now that everything is deployed, we can visualize it in OpenSearch.
 Go to <a href="http://localhost:32001" target="_blank">http://localhost:32001</a>.
-Log in using username `admin` and password `admin` if prompted.
+Log in using username `admin` and password `admin`, if prompted.

 Select "Explore on my own".
 Close the dialog box about the new theme.
 Then, select the menu button on the top left, scroll down and select "Dashboards Management".